 Maximize Natural Light

 I work exclusively with natural light to create soft, warm images.
 Before your session, open all window coverings to let in as much sunlight as possible.
-If you have blackout curtains, raise or remove them in rooms we’ll be using.
+If you have blackout curtains, raise or remove them in the rooms we’ll be using.
 We’ll also keep indoor lights off for a more natural look.

 Don’t worry if the light feels too strong—I’ll adjust as needed to find the best-lit spots for your session.